-- 1. In estimating building enrollments, the District will use its best projections, taking into account traditional enrollment increases that occur during the year at particular buildings. - 2.
-In the spring when building administrators receive staffing projections for the next school year, a copy of each building's staffing projections shall be sent to the Association. - 3.
-In the spring prior to making assignments for the following year, principals shall consult with the building staff regarding class composition, student distribution and teacher assignment, and shall make every reasonable effort to balance class sizes equally in all grade levels.
+1. In estimating building enrollments, the District will use its best projections, taking into account traditional enrollment increases that occur during the year at particular buildings.

-- 4. For two weeks prior to the start of school, prior to a final staffing of elementary buildings, the District will conduct a media campaign to encourage early enrollment of students. - 5.
+- 2. In the spring when building administrators receive staffing projections for the next school year, a copy of each building's staffing projections shall be sent to the Association. - 3.
+In the spring prior to making assignments for the following year, principals shall consult with the building staff regarding class composition, student distribution and teacher assignment, and shall make every reasonable effort to balance class sizes equally in all grade levels. - 4.
+For two weeks prior to the start of school, prior to a final staffing of elementary buildings, the District will conduct a media campaign to encourage early enrollment of students. - 5.
 Kindergarten classes shall not exceed twenty-six (26) students. - 6.
-Class size in a building by grade level shall not vary by more than three (3) pupils, and no classroom shall contain more than twenty-nine (29) students.
+Class size in a building by grade level shall not vary by more than three (3) pupils, and no third through fifth grade classroom shall contain more than twenty-nine (29) students nor shall any first or second grade classroom, in elementary schools that have 90% or higher "free and reduced lunch" in any of the last three previous fall counts, have more than twenty-eight (28) students and no classroom shall contain more than twenty-nine (29) students.
 Split classrooms shall not vary by more than six (6) pupils at each of the affected grade levels.
 This variance limitation shall exclude bilingual classes.
 At the request of the affected teachers and principals, the Contract Review Committee (composed of District and Association representatives) may agree to waive the provisions of this paragraph for a period not to exceed one (1) year.
 When it is documented that the variance is due to attrition, the waiver will be granted for a period not to exceed one (1) year.

-No waiver shall be granted for class size to exceed twenty-nine (29) students in a classroom.
+No waiver shall be granted for class size to exceed twenty-six (26), twenty-eight (28), twenty-nine (29) students in a classroom, depending on grade level and building.